 *All nature photos on this site are taken by me.
 Photography of nature is an interest of mine, also purple is my all time favourite colour!!*- Vikki Brewster

 - Older Adults (seniors) are often misunderstood and under-appreciated.
-We will all be ‘older’ one day and as such, society needs to realize that change needs to happen now!
+We will all be ‘older’ one day and as such, society needs to realize that change needs to happen now.

-- Improvements in healthcare, improvements that allow seniors to ‘age in place’ along with better healthcare system access than what we currently have worldwide, are needed.
+- Improvements in healthcare, improvements that allow seniors to ‘age in place’ along with better health care system access than what we currently have worldwide, are needed.
 The helping professions can be a part of this.

-- Professionals need to attend or participate in webinars, staff developments, certification programs that focus on death, dying, and end of life issues, along with receiving ongoing support.
+- Professionals need to attend or participate in webinars, staff developments, certification programs that focus on death, dying, end of life issues, grief and loss, along with receiving ongoing support.

-I have been fortunate to work with older adults for the past 17 years, to know many of my clients for that length of time and see the issues and challenges that one faces as one ages.
-This has led to my interest in aging and end-of-life.
+“I have been fortunate to work with older adults for the past 20 years, to know many of my clients for that length of time, and see the issues and challenges that one faces as one ages.
+This has led to my interest in aging and end-of-life”.

-Victoria Brewster, MSW – Montreal, Quebec, Canada
+Montreal, Quebec, Canada

 Group Owner- End of Life Discussion Group for Professionals on LinkedIn

-Case Manager with Older Adults- Cummings Centre
+Case Manager with Older Adults- 20 years

 I can be reached at: www.linkedin.com/in/northernmsw

 “Death is inevitable, but suffering at the end of life does not have to be.”